 - Answer: No. You cannot skip questions in the assessment.
 If you are unsure about an answer, you can use the Unknown option and go back to that question once you are able to answer.

 - Question: Some of my answers didn't generate a summary.
 Is that normal?

 - Answer: Yes.
 This occurs when there is not enough information about your selection for the assessment to generate a summary or provide best practices.

 - Question: Some of the questions are taking a while to load.
 Is that normal?

 - Answer: Yes.
-This behavior is expected because the tool is building a customized experience for you, based on your answers.
+This behavior is expected because the tool is building a customized experience based on your answers.